 Former Chhattisgarh CM Ajit Jogi’s son arrested on charges of cheating, forgery

-Naya Raipur, Sep 03: Former Chhattisgarh chief minister Ajit Jogi's son Amit Jogi, who heads of the Janata Congress Chhattisgarh (J), was arrested on Tuesday in the state's Bilaspur district on charges furnishing false details in his poll affidavit.
+Naya Raipur, Sep 03: Former Chhattisgarh chief minister Ajit Jogi's son Amit Jogi, who heads the Janata Congress Chhattisgarh (J), was arrested on Tuesday in the state's Bilaspur district on charges furnishing false details in his poll affidavit.

 The arrest was made following a police complaint lodged against him by Sameera Paikra, the BJP candidate from Marwahi constituency in the 2013 state Assembly polls.